opf/openproject/docs/system-admin-guide/authentication/two-factor-authentication/README.md

 If you are trying to register a new device and keep getting failures even though the code appears correct, time drift between the device and the server is most likely the reason for it.

+## Basic 2FA using WebAuthn

+[WebAuthn](https://www.w3.org/TR/2019/REC-webauthn-1-20190304/) is a W3C standard for authentication on the web.
+It uses private-public key cryptography to verify the users identity.
+The private key is either secured on a hardware token or within the browser or a password manager.

+WebAuthn is supported by most modern browsers and is therefore enabled by default in OpenProject when 2FA is enabled.

 ## Advanced 2FA using MessageBird, Amazon SNS

-At the moment the advanced settings for improved security are only reachable on the by defining [configuration variables](../../../installation-and-operations/configuration/).
+At the moment the advanced settings for improved security are only reachable by defining [configuration variables](../../../installation-and-operations/configuration/).

-The how to is explained in the  configuration is explained in the [Two-factor authentication](../../../installation-and-operations/configuration/#two-factor-authentication) paragraph.
+Those methods are explained in the [Two-factor authentication](../../../installation-and-operations/configuration/#two-factor-authentication) paragraph.